The mystery of the four horse men

 The text

-Lets first have a look at the text
+Lets first have a look at the Bible text:

 “I watched as the Lamb opened the first of the seven seals.
 Then I heard one of the four living creatures say in a voice like thunder, ‘Come!’
 2 I looked, and there before me was a white horse!
 Its rider held a bow, and he was given a crown, and he rode out as a conqueror bent on conquest.
 3 When the Lamb opened the second seal, I heard the second living creature say, ‘Come!’
 4 Then another horse came out, a fiery red one.
 Its rider was given power to take peace from the earth and to make people kill each other.
 To him was given a large sword.
 5 When the Lamb opened the third seal, I heard the third living creature say, ‘Come!’
 I looked, and there before me was a black horse!
 Its rider was holding a pair of scales in his hand.
 6 Then I heard what sounded like a voice among the four living creatures, saying, ‘A kilogram of wheat for a day’s wages, and three kilograms of barley for a day’s wages, and do not damage the oil and the wine!’
 7 When the Lamb opened the fourth seal, I heard the voice of the fourth living creature say, ‘Come!’
 8 I looked, and there before me was a pale horse!
 Its rider was named Death, and Hades was following close behind him.
 They were given power over a quarter of the earth to kill by sword, famine and plague, and by the wild beasts of the earth.”
 Rev.6/1–8